scapes-studio/composable-nfts/README.md

 ## Pixel Art Compatibility

 The `pixel_density` field refers to the conceptual not literal pixel density, the perceived pixel width and height of the image.
 For example, even if the image of a CryptoPunk could be 600px * 600px, the pixel density, for the purposes of composability, is 24px * 24px.
+`pixel_density.width` and `pixel_density.height` are required fields for pixel art compatability as described below:

 ```json
 {